mlennox562/Data-Hackathon-2017/README.md

 Create the following folders:
-* preds - Used to holder the model predictions.
+* preds - Used to hold the model predictions.
-* cache - Used to holder the pickled data.
+* cache - Used to hold the pickled data.
-* preds - Used to holder the original csv training and testing files.
+* preds - Used to hold the original csv training and testing files.

 Used packages:
 * [Sklearn](http://scikit-learn.org/)